-NARC will continue to raise awareness of marine litter and its impacts using associated social media platforms.
+NARC will continue to raise awareness of marine litter and its impacts using associated social media platforms and continue to collect and add underwater footage to our library.

 Clean-up events Education and awareness New schemes 10 events booked with more TBC Reprint angling tackle tips leaflets and new general leaflet Update awareness raising videos Funded dives to recover lost commercial fishing gear Update website with images and video rich improvement Work with other initiatives around the UK Continue to increase social media and communications.
 Work with schools ID relevant recycling projects, particularly for monofilament line